boystrange/FairCheck/README.md

 to print the synopsis of `FairCheck` and a summary of the options it accepts.
 We will illustrate the effect of some of these options in the next section.
-Note that the `faircheck` executable is installed into a local directory (usually `~/.local/bin`) that is already included in the `PATH` variable for the shell the Ubuntu image of this artifact.
+Note that the executable is installed into a hidden local directory `~/.local/bin` that is already included in the `PATH` variable for the terminal shell.
 For standalone installations of `FairCheck`, it may be necessary to add the installation directory of the `stack` tool to the `PATH` environment variable (run `stack path --local-bin` to obtain the full path of this directory).

 `FairCheck` includes a few examples of well- and ill-typed processes.
 To verify that they are correctly classified as such, issue the command